Reducing Pilots in Channel Estimation with Predictive Foundation Models: Proposed Methods

 \subsubsection{\textbf{Input Feature Preparation}}

-We first derive an initial coarse estimate, {$\hat{\mathbf{H}}_{\rm P} \in \mathbb{R}^{2\nt\times K \times T}$, based on the least squares (LS) method and interpolation, where the real and imaginary parts are concatenated along the antenna dimension.} This estimate serves as a noisy approximation of the true CSI.
-To further suppress the noise and leverage its zero-mean property, a despreading operation \cite{3gpp38211} is adopted to average the estimate across $R_{\rm T}$ and $R_{\rm F}$ neighboring REs in the time and frequency domains, respectively, thereby enhancing feature consistency. {The feature maps before and after the despreading operation are concatenated along the time dimension, resulting in a feature tensor of size $2\nt \times K \times L_{\rm f}$, where $L_{\rm f}=T+T/R_{\rm T}$.
+We first derive an initial coarse estimate, {$\hat{\mathbf{H}}_{\rm P} \in \mathbb{R}^{2\nt\times K \times T}$, based on the least squares (LS) method and interpolation, where the real and imaginary parts are concatenated along the antenna dimension.} This estimate serves as a noisy approximation of the true CSI. {By utilizing the interpolated estimate rather than raw pilot observations, the input tensor to the ViT consistently maintains a full-grid dimension of $2\nt \times K \times T$.
+This unified input representation decouples the network from specific pilot RE indices, thereby ensuring scalability to varying pilot patterns without retraining.} To further suppress the noise and leverage its zero-mean property, a despreading operation \cite{3gpp38211} is adopted to average the estimate across $R_{\rm T}$ and $R_{\rm F}$ neighboring REs in the time and frequency domains, respectively, thereby enhancing feature consistency. {The feature maps before and after the despreading operation are concatenated along the time dimension, resulting in a feature tensor of size $2\nt \times K \times L_{\rm f}$, where $L_{\rm f}=T+T/R_{\rm T}$.
 To capture spatial correlations, the features within this tensor are grouped by subcarrier.
 Specifically, the spatial-time domain feature on each subcarrier is partitioned into $2\nt$ patches of length $L_{\rm f}$, which are then linearly projected onto a latent space of dimension $d_{\rm m}$ via a fully-connected (FC) layer.
 This yields the input embeddings for the subsequent transformer encoder.}